-Comments are warmly welcome, especially those which exhibit Kingdom values because as my prime purpose for this blog is to convey the glory of God.
+Comments are warmly welcome, especially those which exhibit Kingdom values because this blog’s prime purpose is to convey the glory of God.

 Conversations are welcome too, but note this blog is not normally a debating forum; also that one’s proper name rather than a nickname is preferred.